kokmraoi/physical-plan/README.md

 ### Association
 - has_many :chart_users
-- has_many :users through: :chart_users
+- has_many :users, through: :chart_users
 - has_many :assessments
-- has_many :diaries
+- has_many :diarys
 - has_many :guidances

 ## chart_users テーブル